chekkan/chekkan.github.io/_posts/2018-02-13-setting-up-elasticsearch-cluster-on-kubernetes-part-2-kibana.markdown

     elasticsearch 1 1 1 1 22m
     kibana 1 1 1 0 2m

-**Pro tip** You can keep watching the progress of your pod creation using the command:
+**Pro tip:** You can keep watching the progress of your pod creation using the
+command:

     kubectl get pods -w -l run=kibana

 If the creation of the pod takes too long, might be to do with the network connection.
 For me, I had to wait 52 minutes for the image to be pulled down.

     kubectl describe pod kibana-556b7764c7-lb4mm
     ...